 Term of the Agreement; Revisions

 .
 The Term of this Agreement shall commence on the Effective Date and, unless earlier terminated in accordance with the provisions of this Agreement, shall expire on the last day of the calendar month which is two (2) years following the Effective Date.
 This Agreement shall automatically renew for additional successive two (2) year terms unless Registrar provides notice of termination to Registry at least fifteen (15) days prior to the end of the initial or any renewal term.
-In the event that Registry elects to amend its form of Registry-Registrar Agreement, Registrar will either execute an amendment substituting the revised agreement in place of this Agreement or, at its option exercised within thirty (30) days after receiving notice of such amendment, terminate this Agreement immediately by giving written notice to Registry.
+In the event that Registry elects to amend its form of Registry-Registrar Agreement, Registrar, at its option exercised within thirty (30) days after receiving notice of such amendment, terminate this Agreement immediately by giving written notice to Registry.
 In the event that Registry does not receive such executed amendment or notice of termination from Registrar within such fifteen (15) day period, Registrar shall be deemed to have terminated this Agreement effective immediately.

 Termination